 Some kids are risk-takers.
 Others tend to play it safe.
 Are these differences simply based on personality, or do children’s environments help shape their willingness to take a gamble?

-A new study from researchers in Boston University’s Social Development and Learning Lab shows from different socioeconomic backgrounds make different decisions when placed in the same risky situation.
+A new study from researchers in Boston University’s Social Development and Learning Lab shows children from different socioeconomic backgrounds make different decisions when placed in the same risky situation.
 While psychologists have theorized that parents’ wealth and social status may influence their kids’ risk preferences, this study provides the first experimental evidence to support that assumption, says Peter Blake, a study coauthor and a BU College of Arts & Sciences associate professor of psychology.
 The findings were published this week in the journal Proceedings of the Royal Society B.

 “I hope this study—as well as other future studies by our lab and other people—will change perspectives,” Blake says.
 The research provides evidence that risky decisions in childhood do not always reflect poor judgment or a lack of self-control, he says.
 Children may be rationally choosing risk when it makes sense in their environment and avoiding risk when it does not.
 Blake says he hopes parents, teachers, and others who see a child making risky choices will pause and consider that such decisions might make sense given the child’s circumstances.